asyrjasalo/RESTinstance/README.rst

     make atest

-For the best level of isolation, a Docker container with Robot Framework and the library is recreated each time the command is ran (more on the next chapter).
+For the best level of isolation, the Docker container with Robot Framework and the library is recreated each time the command is ran (more on the next chapter).

 If Docker (Compose) is not available, use ``npm`` to install